MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/install-the-first-report-server-in-sharepoint-mode.md

 ##  <a name="bkmk_powerview"></a> Step 4: Activate the Power View site collection feature.

- [!INCLUDE[ssCrescent](../../includes/sscrescent-md.md)], a feature of SQL Server 2016 Reporting Services Add-in for [!INCLUDE[msCoName](../../includes/msconame-md.md)] SharePoint Products, is a site collection feature.
+ Power View, a feature of SQL Server 2016 Reporting Services Add-in for [!INCLUDE[msCoName](../../includes/msconame-md.md)] SharePoint Products, is a site collection feature.
 The feature is activated automatically for root site collections and site collections created after the Reporting Services add-in is installed.
-If you plan to use [!INCLUDE[ssCrescent](../../includes/sscrescent-md.md)], verify that the feature is activated.
+If you plan to use Power View, verify that the feature is activated.

  If you install the Reporting Services add-in for SharePoint Products after the installation of the SharePoint Server, then the Report Server integration feature and the Power View integration feature will only be activated for root site collections.
 For other site collections, manually activate the features.